Short Synacthen test

 When will the results be available?

-Results are usually available one to two weeks after the test.
-They will be discussed at your child’s next clinic appointment or you will be informed by letter or phone call.
+Results are usually available 1 to 2 weeks after the test.
+They are usually given at your child’s next outpatient appointment, or by letter or phone call.

 Contact details